songweizhi/BioSAK/BioSAK_tutorial/README.md

 1. Create a DB folder in your scratch, all database files needed for COG, KEGG and CAZy annotation will be stored in separate folders within BioSAK_db.

+       # change the number to your own zID
        zID="z5039045"

        cd /srv/scratch/$zID